MichaelSodeke/MichaelSodeke/README.md

 <!--financial interest-->
 <h3 align="left">Financial Interest</h3>
 <p align="left", style="color:gray;">
-    What attracts me to Investment Banking would be raising capital for companies and governments, as well as advising them on how they can meet their financial challenges.
+    Investment Banking involves raising capital for companies and governments, as well as advising them on how they can meet their financial challenges.
+My initial plan is to create a tech start-up based on developing hardware and software for
-    I plan on creating my own tech start-up based on developing hardware and software for IoT devices.
-The experiences I gain from working as an Investment Banker will assist me well when managing my firm's financial affairs.
+    IoT devices.
+The experiences gained from working as an Investment Banker will assist me well when managing my firm's financial affairs.
 </p>

 <p align="left", style="color:gray;">
-    In addition, what attracts me to finance, in general, is the exchangement of funds and currencies that create value in a society and its economy.
-My position is that events, such as Nixon taking the U.S. off the Bretton-Woods system, the 2008 stock market and housing crash, the 2010 flash crash, or the recent COVID-19 pandemic, illustrate the importance of being financially literate during financial and economic crises.
-Having such literacy ensures that I will be secure and retain financial mobility.
+    In addition, capital markets involve the exchangement of funds and currencies that create value in a society and its economy.
+Events, such as Nixon taking the U.S. off the Bretton-Woods system, the 2008 stock market and housing crash, the 2010 flash crash, or the recent COVID-19 pandemic, illustrate the importance of being financially literate during financial and economic crises.
+Having such literacy ensures that I'll be secure financially, retain financial mobility, and increase my socio-economic status.
 </p>

 <!--relevant skills-->